The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Main Result

-\begin{theorem}[Extremes limit] Let $p \in (0, 1]$.
-Then, both random measures $\nup$ and $\tnup$ converge vaguely to $\cP$ in distribution, where $\cP$ is the Poisson point process on $\Real$ with intensity $e^{-x} \df{x}$. \end{theorem}

-\begin{remark} In Section~\ref{sec:extensions}, we discuss three extensions of the above results.
-The first two relate to cases where the $d-$face weights have a generic distribution and/or have additional noisy perturbations.
-The third one is about the weighted $Y(n, p)$ complex, which is an example of a complex where not all the potential $d-$faces may be present. \end{remark}
+\begin{remark} In Section~\ref{sec:extensions}, we discuss three extensions of the above result.
+The first two relate to the cases where the $d$-face weights have a generic distribution and an additional noisy perturbation.
+The third one is about the weighted $Y(n, p)$ complex, wherein not all the potential $d$-faces may be present. \end{remark}

-\begin{remark} Clearly, Theorem~\ref{thm:bulk} applies when $f$ is additionally bounded since hypothesis \eqref{eqn:Suff.Cond.Lq} is then trivially satisfied.
-Hence, an immediate consequence of our result is that $\mup$ converges to $\mu$ weakly in $\Lq$.
-However, and more importantly, our result also applies for a class of unbounded functions.
-In particular, Corollary~\ref{cor:Spl.Case} shows that the result holds for the case $f(x) = x^\alpha$ for $\alpha > 0$.
+\begin{remark} Theorem~\ref{thm:bulk} readily applies when $f$ is bounded since hypothesis \eqref{eqn:Suff.Cond.Lq} is then trivially satisfied.
+Hence, an immediate consequence of our result is that $\mun$ converges to $\mu$ weakly in $\Lq$.
+However, our result also applies to unbounded functions such as $f(x) = x^\alpha$ for $\alpha > 0$.
 This is an important example since Frieze's result \cite{frieze1985value} concerning the sum of weights in the MST and its recent generalization to higher dimensions by Hino and Kanazawa (\cite[Theorem~4.11]{hino2019asymptotic}) then become special consequences of Theorem~\ref{thm:bulk}.
-Moreover, the limiting constant $I_{d - 1}^{(\alpha)}$ obtained in \cite{hino2019asymptotic} can now be interpreted as the $\alpha-$th moment of the measure $\mu$. \end{remark}
+Moreover, the limiting constant $I_{d - 1}^{(\alpha)}$ in \cite{hino2019asymptotic} can now be interpreted as the $\alpha$-th moment of the measure $\mu.$ \end{remark}

 \begin{remark} A variant of the second part of Theorem~\ref{thm:bulk}, obtained by replacing condition \eqref{eqn:Suff.Cond.Lq} by